 - A timetable that works and delivers a reliable service.
 Latest update on the new company’s plan suggests a recast performance-based timetable is the official objective for December 2021.

 - Better deal for all our stations.
-We say all trains should stop at Sowerby Bridge (where HADRAG held a successful public meeting on February 1st) a station that serves a population equalling that of Hebden Bridge and Todmorden combined.
-And of course a much better deal for the Brighouse Line where we expect the opening of Elland station in a couple of years’ time.
-Question: given where we are now, with doubt over the future role of city living and working, can we reasonably demand the franchise promise of 3 trains/hr Bradford-Manchester?
+All trains should stop at Sowerby Bridge.
+HADRAG held a successful public meeting here on February 1st, and we had an excellent discussion wit rail manager from West Yorkhire Combined Authority, Richard Cravtreee.
+Sowerby Bridge station serves a population equalling that of Hebden Bridge and Todmorden combined – you could call this the Upper Valley Equivalence Criterion.
+And of course the Brighouse Line needs a much better service, especially as we expect the opening of Elland station in a couple of years’ time.
+Each of Elland and Brighouse also meets the Upper Valley Criterion – they should have as good a service as Hebden Bridge and Tod.
+Then there is Mytholmroyd, a village station, bit one that should soon get a large new station car park.
+Could MYT offer some relief to HBD?
+Where we are now, with doubt over the future role of city living and working, can we reasonably demand the franchise promise of three trains an hour Bradford-Manchester?
 Or would we be better asking for more trains serving lower Calderdale and the Brighouse and Elland communities and encouraging their development?
 We must also press these points with Transport for the North, West Yorkshire Combined Authority and Calderdale Council.
 What should we be asking for?

 Let’s put “Northern Sparks” and classic rail capacity ahead of planning high-speed links between cities